ChorusOne/network-handbook/src/chorus-one/reliable-systems.md

 When there is a single source of truth for the data, RAID may be the only option.
 But for blockchains, we have better options.

+* **Other forms of block device and file system-level replication.**
+While redundancy at the block device or filesystem layer is a possible way to add redundancy, blockchains already have a built-in redundancy mechanism.
+By their nature, every node in a blockchain network stores the same data.[^erasure-coding] Furthermore, the node software already has a replication protocol built in: the regular p2p data distribution code.
+This means we do not need to have replication at the block device or file system layer: we can simply run multiple instances of the node software.

 * **Redundant network storage.**
 We could run our own multi-node storage cluster that can tolerate single nodes going offline,